Leave your name and contact details and we'll get in touch.

 The question was: how best to automatically clean and standardize these 200 000 materials correctly and simultaneously in all five languages in seven countries.
 And after that: how to keep them standardized globally in each and every country simultaneously at first point of entry?Case Study - Auto UNSPSC and SAP item text translations Read more

-In 2009 the company was facing a challenge – how to optimally manage some 600 000 MRO materials and services across multiple ERP systems and 75 locations.
+This Canadian Power Company manages some 600 000 MRO materials and services across multiple ERP systems and 75 locations.
 An in-house strategic P2P (procure to pay) initiative aimed to identify and categorize most materials and services procurement lines using the United Nations Standard Products and Services Code (UNSPSC).
 UNSPSC was to be mapped to each of the 600 000 Materials and Services and then updated in Passport, Maximo and SAP to facilitate:

 • consistent, accurate and uniform tracking of company spend

 • easy company-wide visibility of all items, MRO in particular;